-ORNDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, SEXUAL ORIENTATION - This category prevents denial of equal appearance, expression or behavior, repertiess of the individual's assigned sex at employment and/or educational opportunities because a person is, or is perceived to be, lesslan, gay, blessual, or heterosesual.
+GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity. educational opportunities because of a person's gender-related identity, SEXUAL ORIENTATION - This category prevents denial of equal appearance, expression or behavior, regardless of the individual's assigned sex at employment and/or educational opportunities because a person is, or is perceived isures that individuals are not beated differently because of genetic information.